mamatnurahmat/devops-tools/DOQ-IMAGE.md

 #!/bin/bash
 # Auto-build image if not available

-doq images saas-apigateway develop --force-build
+doq image saas-apigateway develop --force-build

 # If image was not ready, --force-build will trigger build automatically
 # Script will continue after build completes